-08:00am | St. Anton am Arlberg Railroad Station
+08:00 // St. Anton am Arlberg railway station

-We meet our guide Rosanna at the railroad station.
-Unique for a major ski resort, St. Anton is an Intercity and Railjet station where all important international express trains stop.
-With the railway station at its heart, St. Anton am Arlberg is easy to reach and, once there, small enough to navigate on foot – ski lifts and the pedestrianized main street are just a few steps away.
+We meet our guide Rosanna at the railway station.
+Uniquely for a major ski resort, St. Anton is serviced by high-speed Intercity and Railjet trains from all over Europe.
+With the railway station at its heart, St. Anton am Arlberg is easy to reach and, once there, small enough to navigate on foot – ski lifts and the pedestrianised main street are just a few steps away.

-Cutting-edge, minimalist design at Arlmont Hotel.
+Cutting-edge, minimalist design at the Hotel Arlmont.

-From high-end luxury and typical rustic mountain lodging to quaint condominium accommodations and hip and stylish boutique hotels, St. Anton offers quality lodging and accommodations for every taste and budget.
-Rosanna shows us her favourite hip design ski hotel in St. Anton, the Arlmont: “I think, this place is seriously cool and puts a modern and fresh spin on the typical rustic St. Anton experience.
-The Arlmont kicks it up a notch, combining an outstanding slopeside location next to Nasserein Gondola with exceptional guest service and amenities.
-I celebrated a friend’s wedding here last summer and the staff was very dedicated and committed.”
-Rosanna’s second lodging recommendation is Der Waldhof, an inviting and modern hotel with excellent restaurant.
+From high-end hotels to rustic mountain huts, St. Anton am Arlberg offers accommodation options for every taste and budget.
+Rosanna shows us her favourite hotel in the resort, the stylish Hotel Arlmont.
+“This place is really cool and puts a fresh, modern spin on the typical St. Anton experience.
+Its location right next to the Nasserein cable car makes it an excellent base for quick and easy access to the slopes.
+I attended a friend’s wedding here last summer and the staff were super friendly and helpful.”
+Rosanna’s second recommendation is Der Waldhof, a modern and stylish hotel known for its excellent food.